 A properly drafted lady bird deed will pass your home to your heirs without having to go through probate.
 Probate is a court supervised process used to transfer title of your assets to your heirs.
 Probate is very time consuming and can cost your heirs thousands of dollars in legal fees.
 For more, see our Guide to Probate in Michigan.
 A lady bird deed is a great way to help avoid probate.

 4. Lady Bird Deed and Capital Gains Taxes

 One major disadvantage to adding a child to your deed while you are living—opposed to using a lady bird deed— is the tax consequences.
 Adding a child to the title of your home while you are living will give him or her your cost basis (your purchase price) in the home.
 If your child sells the house after your death, he or she can incur a capital gain tax for the difference between your cost basis (purchase price) and the sale price.
 If you instead used a lady bird deed, or other device such as a revocable trust, to convey your home to your heirs, then your heirs will receive a full step-up in cost basis.
 Eliminating thousands of dollars of potential capital gain tax.

-For a full discussion of the role of cost basis and income tax, see our article: 5 Reasons Not To Put Your Child’s Name On Your Deed.
+For a full discussion of the role of cost basis and income tax, see our article: Tax Benefits of a Lady Bird Deed in Michigan.

 5. Lady Bird Deed and Medicaid

 Michigan’s Medicaid Recovery or Estate Recovery Laws allow the State of Michigan to submit a claim in the estate of an individual who received Medicaid benefits.
 One technique to avoid paying the State of Michigan’s claim is to ensure that there is no probate estate.
 Properly used, a lady bird deed can play a crucial role in ensuring an estate is not opened.